Stamping

 What are the most common processes in the manufacture of sheet metal parts?

-The most common are deep-drawing, stamping, forming, perforating, cutting, curving, rolling to carry out the made of sheet metal.
+The most common are drawing, stamping, punching, perforating, cutting, bending, rolling to perform sheet metal forming.

 As finishes, 3D laser cutting and polishing can be performed depending on the raw material used.